Vladimir Đilas

-Vladimir Đilas (Bлaдимиp Ђилac; also transliterated Vladimir Djilas; born 3 March 1983) is a Serbian football forward who plays for Brodarac.
+Vladimir Đilas (Bлaдимиp Ђилac; also transliterated Vladimir Djilas; born 3 March 1983) is a Serbian football forward.

 Club career

 Born in Belgrade, Đilas started his career with Bežanija, where he played between 2001 and 2003.
 Later he spent the whole 2004 playing with BPI Pekar, before he joined Bregalnica Štip at the beginning of 2005.
 After a season-and-a-half playing with club, he moved to Bulgaria and Marek Dupnitsa where he stayed until the end of 2006.
 He also spent next two years at the same county playing with Lokomotiv Sofia.
 Returning in Serbia, Đilas joined Jagodina at the beginning of 2009, and stayed with club until the summer 2011, when he left to the Kazakhstan Premier League side Aktobe.
 During the time he spent with Jagodina, he had been scouted by Roma.
 At the beginning of 2013, Đilas moved to Voždovac from Ordabasy and stayed with as the club captain until the end of same year when he left the club.
 Later he played with Metalac Gornji Milanovac, Radnički Niš, Ergotelis, Panachaiki, and Borac Banja Luka until the summer 2016.
 In last days of the summer transfer window 2016, Đilas officially signed a one-year contract with Partizan, but stayed out of the first squad, training with Teleoptik until the winter break off-season.
 After he spent the winter break off-season with the first team, he was licensed for the spring half of the Serbian SuperLiga with jersey number 8.
 In summer 2017, Đilas extended his contract with Partizan for a year.
 On last day of the summer transfer window 2017, Đilas moved on six-month loan deal to Teleoptik.